SAP-samples/teched2025-IN162/exercises/ex5/ex5_2_details.md

    ![](../ex5/images/image22.png)

-9. You can see messages to the same IFlow, but classified with the **'Terminated: Customer ID mismatch'** custom status.
+9. You can see messages to the same Integration Flow, but classified with the **'Terminated: Customer ID mismatch'** custom status.
 Additionally, you can look at the 'attachments' section and verify that the `SalesOrder` attribute carries a different identifier from yours.

    ![](../ex5/images/image23.png)